zowe/zlux-build/conda/README.md

 `/opt/zowe/plugins`

-This folder contains plugins, which in turn contain sub-folders that are the Zowe components that they utilize.
+This folder contains Plugins, which in turn contain sub-folders that are the Zowe components that they utilize.
 If a plugin uses multiple Zowe components, its contents could be found within multiple component folders.

 `/opt/zowe/plugins/my_plugin/app-server`